orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-05-31]]*

+Header
+- [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

 Introduction
 - The problem is not .. it's missing tools to think across fields.
 - Most definitions and/or names of things assume some perspective.
 Make it hard to generalize.